Riders stranded in theme park power cut

 But visitor Ian Moyse tweeted that people had been "left in the dark".

-Chessington's spokeswoman said the power had been restored the park and the smaller rides were starting to run again.
+Chessington's spokeswoman said the power went off just before 15:00 BST and was restored at 16:10 BST by UK Power Networks.

-All rides will go through health and safety checks so returning the park to full operation would take time, she added.
+She said all rides were subject to safety checks following the loss of power so returning the park to full operation would take time.

+The first ride was back up and running at 16:20 BST, she added.

 You may also be interested in: